alyou1840/2020-DEV-031-Yousef-Yousef----Tic-Tac-Toe/README.md

 If all nine squares are filled and neither player has three in a row, the game is a draw.

 ## Run Application
+Make sure to have all necessary dependecies (folder: node_modules)

 In the project directory, you can run:

 ```bash